Matlock Cottages for holidays in the Derbyshire Peak District

 Chatsworth House, one of the most famous historic estates in Britain is a highly recommended destination.
 Its outstanding architecture is enough to leave you speechless as you stroll round.
 Explore the intricate rooms and amazing designs, take a wander around the wonderful grounds, lose yourself in the maze and marvel at the water feature.

 Derwent House in Matlock, Derbyshire is fully equipped to meet the needs of groups of up to 12 people.
-This large pet friendly house with WiFi is Grade II listed and ideal for a special occasion, family gathering or time with friends.
+This large dog-friendly Peak District holiday home with WiFi is Grade II listed and ideal for a special occasion, family gathering or time with friends.

 - Sleeps 12